-The Warp modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the „from“ and „to“ regions, with options for using a curve falloff, texture and/or vertex group.
+The Warp modifier can be used to warp parts of a mesh to a new location in a very flexible way, by using two objects to select the „from“ and „to“ regions.

 This modifier is a bit tricky to understand at first.
 It requires two points, specified by the two target objects‘ origins.
 The „from“ point designates a point in space that is pulled toward the „to“ point.
 It is akin to using the Proportional Editing in Edit Mode.

 The object defining the origin transformation of the warp.

 The object defining the destination transformation of the warp.

 Enables volume preservation when rotating one of the transforms.